wilvk/blog-hugo/content/posts/simple-sos-debugging.md

 From `dumpmt`, we can see the value `EEClass` which is the address of the descriptor for the object `console.Program`.

-If we then run `dumpobj` on this address we can see more info about this class.
+If we then run `dumpclass` on this address we can see more info about this class.

 ```
 (lldb) dumpclass 00007FFF7CF81DC0